Tearran/configng-v2/docs/README.md

     - [checklist_box](./checklist_box.md) — Show an interactive ON/OFF checklist from columnar text using dialog, whiptail, or a simple read fallback.
     - [info_box](./info_box.md) — Display a rolling info box with dialog/whiptail; reads and shows lines from stdin or a single message.
     - [input_box](./input_box.md) — Prompt the user for input using whiptail, dialog, or shell fallback; reads prompt from argument or stdin and prints result to stdout.
+    - [menu](./menu.md) — Displays an interactive menu for module functions based on their help output.
     - [ok_box](./ok_box.md) — Displays a message to the user using the configured dialog tool.
     - [package](./package.md) — Helpers for bulk packages operations (install, remove, upgrade, etc.)
     - [service](./service.md) — Systemd service management helpers (start stop enable etc.)